 CDFW Seeks Artists to Enter California Upland Game Bird Stamp Art Contest

-2022/2023 Upland Game Bird Stamp Art Contest winning entry of chukar by artist Jeffrey Klinefelter of Etna Green, Indiana.
+2021/2022 Upland Game Bird Stamp Art Contest winning entry of mountain quail by artist Jeffrey Klinefelter.

-Entries must include at least one wild turkey, preferably in a habitat or setting representative of California.
-Entries will be judged on originality, artistic composition, anatomical accuracy, and suitability for reproduction as a stamp and print.
+Entries must include at least one chukar, preferably in a habitat or setting representative of California.
+Entries will be judged on originality, artistic composition, anatomical accuracy and suitability for reproduction as a stamp and print.

 The contest will be judged by a panel of experts in the fields of ornithology, conservation, art and printing.
 The winning artist will be selected during a judging event in December.

 An upland game bird validation is required for hunting migratory and resident upland game birds in California.
 The money generated from stamp sales is dedicated to upland game bird-related conservation projects, education, hunting opportunities and outreach.
 CDFW sells over 150,000 upland game bird validations annually.
 Any individual who purchases an upland game bird validation may request their free collectible stamp by visiting wildlife.ca.gov/licensing/collector-stamps.
 For collectors who do not purchase a hunting license or upland game bird validation, or for hunters who wish to purchase additional collectible stamps, an order form is also available on the website.

 For contest information and entry forms, please visit wildlife.ca.gov/upland-game-bird-stamp.

 Amanda McDermott, CDFW Communications, (916) 738-9641